Jinsei×Boku=: Background and development

 After their first two nights live in Yokohama Arena, One Ok Rock stated that they "wanted to begin recording a new album."
 Songs like "The Beginning" and "Clock Strikes", had been made long before Zankyo Reference was released.

 In mid-2012, they were asked to make a song for a new live adaption of the popular manga Rurouni Kenshin.
 The single "The Beginning" was used for the live adaption movie.

 Promotion

 One Ok Rock held their first national arena tour in 2013, engaged more than 100,000 audiences, six cities and 11 days, started from 11 May to 6 June 2013.
-They recorded 22 songs from their second day in Yokohama Arena and insert them into Blu-ray and DVD, entitled Jinsei×Kimi= (人生×君=) Tour Live&Film, together with the one-hour documentation of this tour.
+They recorded 22 songs from their second day in Yokohama Arena released on Blu-ray and DVD, entitled Jinsei×Kimi= (人生×君=) Tour Live&Film, together with a one-hour documentation of the tour.

-Later the band conducted their first world tour, consisted in 11 countries of Asia and Europe from October to December.
-An additional date added for Los Angeles and New York in early 2015.
+Later the band conducted their first world tour, consisting of concerts in 11 countries of Asia and Europe from October to December.
+Additional dates were added for Los Angeles and New York in early 2015.
 In the spring of 2014, they participated in Vans Warped Tour, successfully reaching new audiences abroad.